shopagain/woocommerce-plugin/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+ShopAgain is a marketing automation and product recommendation platform for WooCommerce stores.

 == Description ==
-ShopAgain is an SMS automation platform for e-commerce stores.
+ShopAgain is a marketing automation and product recommendation platform for WooCommerce stores.
 We make SMS and email marketing simple and painless, no marketing experience required.
 Convert your one-time shoppers into repeat customers and repeat customers into loyal fans with automated SMS and email marketing campaigns.

 **Email and SMS marketing**